 Hymen reconstruction or hymen repair can be done in several surgical and non-surgical ways.
-Hymen repair surgery also referred to as Hymenorrhaphy, is a temporary hymen repair process that involves the use of sutures fixing the tear in the hymen caused by intense physical activity, loss of virginity or sexual assault.
+Hymen repair surgery, also referred to as Hymenorrhaphy, is a temporary hymen repair process that involves using sutures to fix the tear in the hymen caused by intense physical activity, loss of virginity, or sexual assault.
 As part of the surgical procedure, the flap of the vaginal lining is used for creating a new hymen.
-Even though such procedures are not considered to be part of mainstream gynecology, they are available in many plastic centers throughout the United States, Middle East, Western Europe, and South Korea.
+Even though such systems are not considered part of mainstream gynecology, they are available in many plastic centers throughout the United States, the Middle East, Western Europe, and South Korea.

-Hymenoplasty aims to not only fix the membrane but also cause bleeding during the phase of post-nuptial intercourse.
+Hymenoplasty aims to fix the membrane and cause bleeding during post-nuptial intercourse.
 For some cultures, this is a pre-marriage requirement as they consider proof of virginity highly important.

 Being a cosmetic procedure, hymenoplasty also focuses on how appealing the hymen is once the operation is performed.
-A membrane is created under the surgical operation which often includes a gelatin capsule consisting of artificial blood-like substance.
-The operation is often performed under local anesthesia and involves excision of the torn hymen edges before stitching them with dissolvable sutures.
+A membrane is created under the surgical process, which often includes a gelatin capsule of artificial blood-like substances.
+The procedure is usually performed under local anesthesia and involves the excision of the torn hymen edges before stitching them with dissolvable sutures.

-A standard medical exam with a medical and surgical history of the patient precedes hymenoplasty.
-The process starts by giving a dose of antibiotics to the patient and placing her in a lithotomy position with her legs abducted and hips flexed bilaterally.
+A standard medical exam with the patient’s medical and surgical history precedes hymenoplasty.
+The process starts by giving the patient the dose of an antibiotic and placing her in a lithotomy position with her legs abducted and hips flexed bilaterally.
 The area must be prepped with Betadine solution before the operation.
-The torn pieces of hymen and incision are continued in remnants just below the urethral orifice which results in the creation of two layers.
+The torn pieces of hymen and incision are continued in remnants just below the urethral orifice, creating two layers.
 Next, the inner and outer layers are stitched using catgut.
 Once that is done, only a small hole is left in the hymen for menstrual bleeding and other vaginal sections just below the urethral orifice.

-After the operation, no dressing required, only a Neosporin ointment is applied over the suture line.
-During the post-operation period, patients that feel sensitivity are advised to clean the area with warm water and frequently apply the ointment.
+After the operation, no dressing is required; only a Neosporin ointment is applied over the suture line.
+During the post-operation period, sensitive patients are advised to clean the area with warm water and apply the cream frequently.
 In the case of pain, analgesic tablets such as Metronidazole and Ofloxacin are given for a period of five to seven days.

-A new technique which is known as super-hymenoplasty also repairs hymen.
-This is an advanced form of surgery through which patients can expect more bleeding during their first sexual act as compared to hymenoplasty.
-Some patients who opt for plain hymenoplasty while getting hymen repair done complain that the procedure only results in a couple of blood drops which is not enough to satisfy them or their partners.
-With the technique of super-hymen however, more bleeding is destined to occur.
+A new technique which is known as super-hymenoplasty also repairs the hymen.
+This is an advanced form of surgery through which patients can expect more bleeding during their first sexual act compared to hymenoplasty.
+Some patients who opt for plain hymenoplasty while getting the hymen repair done complain that the procedure only results in a couple of blood drops which is not enough to satisfy them or their partners.
+However, with the super-hymen technique, more bleeding is destined to occur.

 After the surgical procedure, some patients experience slight pain and blood mixed with discharge.
-For painless and affordable options, women considering hymen repair can also go for more natural options like hymen repair products such as artificial hymen kit , hymen pills kit and vaginal tightening gel kit.
+For easy and affordable options, women considering hymen repair can also go for more natural options like hymen repair products such as artificial hymen kits, hymen pills kits, and vaginal tightening gel kits.